InetIntel/Code-AS2Biz/README.md

   Source code for generating the AS2Web dataset from WHOIS, IPinfo, PeeringDB, and Perplexity AI.

 - 🧠 `website_classification_prompts/`
-  The AI prompts used for classifying business sectors based on website content.
+  The AI prompts used for classifying business sectors based on website presence.

 - 📊 `as2web_as2biz_analysis.ipynb`
   A Jupyter notebook for analyzing the AS2Web and AS2Biz datasets and reproducing key statistics reported in the paper.